The Thing in the Crypt: Plot summary

 Conan has joined a band of warriors from the northern country of Asgard while taking part in a raid against the Hyperboreans living east of the region.
-Eventually, Conan is captured and enslaved by the fair-skinned Hyperboreans.
-However, he doesn't remain a prisoner for long.
+As told in "Legions of the Dead", Conan is captured and enslaved by the fair-skinned Hyperboreans.

 After escaping from his chains and slaying his captors, Conan makes his way south.
 Soon, he is pursued by a pack of hungry wolves.
 Armed only with a broken length of chain, Conan manages to fight off the starving wolves until he finds refuge near a range of hills.
 Inside one of the hills, he discovers the entrance to a buried crypt.
 After hiding within an ancient chamber, into which the wolves are strangely unwilling to follow him, Conan lights himself a fire.
 Suddenly, he discovers a grisly occupant.

 Enthroned on a square boulder of black stone is the large mummified corpse of a man, apparently a great warrior or chieftain from ancient times.
 Noticing an iron sword which lies across the dead man's knees, Conan steals the weapon and claims it for himself.
 Exulting in his new-found sense of power, Conan hears the sound of a dry creaking and turns to face the mummy as it begins rising from its throne, having been raised from the dead by Conan's warcry.

 It advances on the young barbarian, but Conan, though frightened of the creature, stands his ground and engages in a desperate battle against the walking corpse.
 Finding that the wounds he inflicts are not enough to kill an undead creature, he eventually manages to hurl the mummy into the fire, utterly destroying it.

 Not wanting to spend all night inside the haunted crypt, Conan emerges with his new weapon and, seeing no sign of the wolves, continues on his journey.

-Adaptation
+Adaptations

-This story was adapted by Marvel Comics in Conan the Barbarian #92 ("The Thing in the Crypt", Nov 1978) by writer/editor Roy Thomas and inker/embellisher Ernie Chan.
+This story was adapted by Marvel Comics in Conan the Barbarian #92 ("The Thing in the Crypt", November 1978) by writer/editor Roy Thomas and artist Ernie Chan.